MobyPayTech/moby-plugins/woocommerce/moby-checkout/README.md

 - The plugin validates the HMAC signature for both callbacks and redirects to ensure the integrity of the payment data.
 - API credentials are securely stored and used for communication with Moby Checkout.

-## Troubleshooting
+## ⚠️ Troubleshooting

+- ❗ **Ensure WooCommerce plugin is installed.**
+- ❗ **Ensure currency is set to MYR.**
-- Ensure your Merchant ID and API Key are correct.
+- ✅ Ensure your Merchant ID and API Key are correct.
-- Check the WooCommerce log for any error messages.
+- ✅ Check the WooCommerce log for any error messages.
-- Verify that your server can receive callbacks from Moby Checkout.
+- ✅ Verify that your server can receive callbacks from Moby Checkout.

 ## Additional Support